gkjpettet/FileKit/README.md

-FileSystem is a Xojo module for robustly handling classic framework `FolderItem` copying, deletion and moving.
-I created because the native FolderItem (and Xojo.IO.FolderItem) copy, move and delete methods are buggy.
+`FileSystem` is a Xojo module for robustly handling classic framework `FolderItem` copying, deletion and moving.
+I created it because the native `FolderItem` (and `Xojo.IO.FolderItem` for that matter) copy, move and delete methods are buggy.
 This is particularly true on Windows (especially Windows 10).
 This module uses the `cp` and `mv` shell commands on Unix systems (macOS and Linux) and the `move` and `xcopy` commands on Windows.

 The repo contains a Xojo project with a demonstration window containing the `FileSystem` module.

 ## Usage

-Firstly copy the `FileSystem` module in the downloaded project into your own project.
+Firstly copy the `FileSystem` module in the downloaded project to your own project.
 The module supports Mac, Windows, Linux and ARM web, desktop and console builds.
-It does not support iOS.
+It does **not** work on iOS.

 Before you use any of the module methods, you must call `FileSystem.Initialise`.

-The module includes a `Boolean` property (`safeMode`) which defaults to `True`.
+The module includes a boolean property (`safeMode`) which defaults to `True`.
 When `True`, the module will **not** delete a number of special folders.
 The list of the protected folders depends on the platform.
 See [Appendix 1](#app1) below for the list.
-If you set `FileSystem.safeMode = False` then the module will delete any folder or file on the drive (including the `root` folder) if requested. be very careful when using this mode!
+If you set `FileSystem.safeMode = False` then the module will delete any folder or file on the drive (including the `root` folder) if requested.
+Be very careful when using this mode!

 ### Copying a file or folder
 To copy a file or folder you can use either the module method or the `FolderItem` extension: